picandocodigo/List-Category-Posts/readme.txt

 = 0.7.2 =
 Template system has changed.
 Now the posts loop must be defined inside the template.
 Check templates/default.php for an example.

+= 0.8 =
+Widget built for WordPress 2.8's Widget API, so you need at least WP 2.8 to use the widget.

 == Changelog ==

+= 0.8 =
+* Widget implements WP 2.8 Widget API, so at least 2.8 is required.
+Now you can use as many widgets as necessary, with new params.
+* Updated readme file.

 = 0.7.2 =
 * Fixed link to category.